 This covalent is formed between the dye molecules and the OH hydroxyl group of cellulosic fibers on between the dye molecules and the terminal -NH2 group of polyamide.

-A dye, which is capable of reacting chemically with a substrate to form a covalent dye substrate linkage, is know as reactive dye. reactive dye can be dyed such as, Cotton, wool , silk. reactive dye make a proper covalent linkage with fibre.
+A dye, which is capable of reacting chemically with a substrate to form a covalent dye substrate linkage, is known as reactive dye. reactive dye can be dyed such as cotton, wool, silk. reactive dye make a proper covalent linkage with fibre.

 1. Reactive dyes are soluble in water.